Can’t work out how to log into your WordPress admin area? This short tutorial shows you how to log into your WP blog.

 Thanks to built-in WordPress features like autosave, you can just log in again and pick up from where you left off.

-If You Can’t Log Into WordPress …
+If You Cannot Log Into Your Site …

-If you think that the reason why you cannot log into your site has to do with the password being incorrect, then refer to the tutorial below:
+If you think that the issue has to do with entering an incorrect password, then refer to the tutorial below: